rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 Analyzer findings across multiple AWS accounts, acts as the conduit to Rackspace systems, and serves as a single pane of glass for all native security services that generate findings.
 It also provides security standard checks against industry best practices, such as CIS AWS Foundations.
-We enable Security Hub for all Cloud Native Security Service Block customers, but the security standards feature is optional.
+We enable Security Hub for all Cloud Native Security customers, but the security standards feature is optional.

-This Service Block requires Security Hub.
+Cloud Native Security requires Security Hub.
 However, the other native security products are optional, and you can disable them by creating a ticket with Rackspace.

 Onboarding
 ----------

-During onboarding to this Service Block, Rackspace deploys and configures the security products onto the customer's AWS accounts across different regions.
+During Cloud Native Security onboarding, Rackspace deploys and configures the security products onto the customer's AWS accounts across different regions.
 Rackspace also collaborates with the customer to create a customer-specific runbook.

 Every customer has a dedicated AWS account for use as Security Hub master and GuardDuty master.
 Rackspace enables and configures Security Hub and GuardDuty on the master account and all other accounts in scope, including configuring the master-member relationship.

 Rackspace configures Security Hub to ingest security findings from GuardDuty and IAM Access Analyzer.
 We also configure it to deliver the events to the Rackspace Security Information and Event Management (SIEM), a system that our security specialists use to monitor the security of customer environments 24x7x365.

 We create a runbook for every customer.
 The runbook provides Rackspace engineers with information about the customer’s environment and allows them to apply context to security findings.
-A typical runbook might include the following elements:
+A typical runbook might include the following
+elements:

 - **Information about the environments**: Details such as what is production versus non-production, which environments contain sensitive data, any expected suspicious